 Equipping Churches to Care Well

+It's easy to get caught in a rut of doing things the accustomed way and seeing things from a familiar perspective.
 Our tools, training, and other resources provide the framework, fundamentals, and flexibility that church leaders need to:

-- Advance a discipling model of care
+- Embrace a discipling model of care

-- Boost overall participation in caring ministry
+- Boost overall participation

 - Equip deacons, elders, group leaders, care team members, and others to care with genuine compassion and a clear sense of purpose

 Care Partner Churches

 We are privileged to partner with churches across the U.S. and Canada including Associated Gospel, Baptist, C&MA, Church of God, Congregational, Evangelical Free, Lutheran, Nazarene, Non-Denominational, Presbyterian, Reformed, United Methodist, Wesleyan, and more.

 Philippians 4:4-20 is our guiding Scripture.
 These verses remind us: